rbatllet/private-blockchain/docs/reference/API_GUIDE.md

 // Check if the blockchain is fully compliant (all blocks are authorized and not revoked) boolean isFullyCompliant()

-// Get the COUNT of invalid blocks (returns int, not list) int getInvalidBlocks()
+// Get the COUNT of invalid blocks (returns long, not list) long getInvalidBlocks()

-// Get the COUNT of revoked blocks (returns int, not list) int getRevokedBlocks()
+// Get the COUNT of revoked blocks (returns long, not list) long getRevokedBlocks()

 // Get the LIST of invalid blocks (use this to iterate over blocks) List<Block> getInvalidBlocksList()